Women's Ignatian Leadership Salon

 Salon = A gathering to "increase the knowledge of participants through

-The goal is to strengthen leadership skills and confidence through personal reflection, small group conversation on leadership findings, and peer support.
+The goal is to strengthen leadership skills and confidence through personal reflection, small group conversation, and peer support.

 So Few (Academic) Women Leaders